-When it comes to chronic health conditions like diabetes, mental illness, or a disability, though, caring for a fat body can be very different.
+When it comes to chronic health conditions like diabetes, though, caring for a fat body can be very different.

 Since we don’t have an evidence-based method of making larger bodies smaller in the long term — most people will regain all the weight they lost within three years, and two-thirds of them will gain more than they lost — we need real resources that are weight-neutral and help us care for the bodies we have right now.

 (And let me be clear: larger bodies are not in themselves ill, diseased or wrong.
 There are no health conditions that only affect big bodies.)

 So what’s a larger-bodied person to do?